 Beard ( Jaw Line, Cheeks, Under Chin, and Upper Lip)

 What are my LHR options?

-Small and medium areas need to be spaced out 4-6 weeks in-between sessions.
-Large and XL Areas need 6-12 weeks in between sessions.
+Small and medium areas need to be spaced out for 4-6 weeks in-between sessions.
+Large and XL Areas need 6-12 weeks in-between sessions.
 As you go into several sessions into your treatments the hair growth will reduce and you may be asked to wait longer in - between sessions.
-You and your Laser Provider will determine what is right for you and your hair growth.
+You and your Laser Provider will determine what is right for you and your hair growth

 RECOMMEND FOR MULTIPLE AREAS